hellogreg/rha11y-tools/README.md

 # Rha11y img-checker bookmarklet

-This bookmarklet identifies all external images (&lt;img&gt;) and inline SVGs (&lt;svg&gt;) on the page (including those in the Shadow DOM), and then evaluates them for accessibility: checking to see if they have accessible names and/or are hidden from assistive tech.
+This bookmarklet identifies all external images (&lt;img&gt;) and inline SVGs (&lt;svg&gt;) on the page--including those in the Shadow DOM--and then evaluates them for accessibility: checking to see if they have accessible names and/or are hidden from assistive tech.

 When run, the bookmarklet returns accessibility information three ways: